 It's essentially a fun, challenging obstacle course for your dog, with you, the human, following along.
-Cesar's Way describes agility training as a "popular canine sport in which a handler directs a dog through a variety of obstacles such as a tunnel, teeter-totter, tire jump, weave poles, pause table, and standard jumps."
+Agility training is an increasingly popular dog sport in which a handler guides their dog through an obstacle course, which may include obstacles like seesaws, tunnels, tire jumps, and more.

 Most organizations that offer agility training have classes for a range of levels, from beginners to advanced.